-OIS starts the conversation with parents at the parent teacher meetings in Group 5 in order to make sure parents are aware of the secondary school options available and includes a conversation about length of stay in the Netherlands, future plans, and the best fit for the child.
-This communication continues in Group 6 and 7 and students are encouraged to be part of the conversations in Group 7.
+OIS starts the conversation with parents at the learning conferences in Group 5.
+Firstly we give advice on the most appropriate learning pathway to follow in Milepost 3 of OIS: the International programme or the DEP.
+This includes a conversation about length of stay in the Netherlands, future plans, and the best fit for the child.
+Secondly we want to make sure parents are aware of the secondary school options available.
+This communication continues in Group 6, 7 and 8.

-The final advice for Haarlemmermeer Lyceum applicants will be given halfway through group 7.
+The final advice for Haarlemmermeer Lyceum applicants will be given halfway through Group 8.
 This takes place in January or February.
 Once the final advice for Haarlemmermeer Lyceum bilingual department has been given no changes are made.